 Melksham is served by up to 18 trains a day on the line from Swindon to Westbury via Chippenham and Trowbridge.

 Melksham Railway Station was closed in “the Beeching Era” - 1966.
 It re-opened in 1985, with British Rail, local councils and passengers partnering to bring back at least a part of the facility that had been so missed in the area.

-Melksham Rail User Group runs on a small budget kindly funded by Melksham Town Council and Melksham Without Parish Councils, and our membership includes representatives of both organisations.
+MRUG has since evolved to look at transport in the town more generally and has become the Melksham Transport User Group (MTUG) in 2021.
+MTUG runs on a small budget kindly funded by Melksham Town Council and Melksham Without Parish Councils, and our membership includes representatives of both organisations.
 Events such as the Santa trips are costed to break even - their main intent is to publicise and promote the station and trains that serve it; any profit made is ploughed back into group funds.
-All work done for "MRUG" by the members is on a voluntary basis, for which the group is grateful.
+All work done for "MTUG" by the members is on a voluntary basis, for which the group is grateful.

 The Group is also a member of the TransWilts Community Rail Partnership, supporting the use and growth of local and regional passenger train services on the Swindon to Westbury line via Chippenham, Melksham and Trowbridge, with service on to Dilton Marsh, Warminster and Salisbury.
 The Group is also a 'friend' of the Community Rail Network (formerly known as The Association of Community Rail Partnerships -ACoRP).

 MRUG has evolved to the Melksham TRANSPORT User Group (MTUG) - still very much your rail group but adding in bus and other sustainable transport to our portfolio

 Towards the South Coast